publications

 Journal of Corpora and Discourse Studies, 2020

-Thomas Proisl, Natalie Dykes, Philipp Heinrich, and 3 more authors
+Thomas Proisl, N. Dykes, Philipp Heinrich, and 3 more authors

 In Proceedings of the Twelfth Language Resources and Evaluation Conference, 2020